Easy Chicken Pot Pie with Frozen Vegetables

 Easy Chicken Pot Pie with Pie Crust is Extremely Flexible

-Pot pie is the ultimate ‘clean out your fridge’ recipe.
-While you can certainly follow the recipe below to a ‘T,’ the beauty is that you have a ton of leeway in what you put into your pot pie.
+Pot pie is the ultimate ‘clean out your fridge’ classic recipe.
+While you can follow the recipe below to a ‘T,’ the beauty is that you have a ton of leeway in what you put into your pot pie.
 If you don’t have experience with baking pot pies, try the recipe exactly as written the first time to help you master the basic technique, and then let your imagination run wild.

 Easy Chicken Pot Pie Ingredients

-• Double pie crust, homemade or refrigerated
+• Double pie crust, homemade pie crust or refrigerated

 • Chicken stock or chicken broth